shaise/FreeCAD_FastenersWB/TRANSLATIONS.md

 From now on, all translations should be done via Crowdin:
 (https://crowdin.com/project/freecad-addons)

-Please do not submit your translations vi PR.
+Please do not submit your translations via PR.

 # Workbench translation guide